Academic Progression Policy

 have been met.

-take the university diagnostic examinations in English, mathematics and reading by
+university diagnostic examinations in English, mathematics and reading by the end

-the end of the first term in residence.
-All freshmen must either meet the minimal
+of the first term in residence.
+All freshmen must either meet the minimal requirements

-requirements of the university diagnostic examinations in English and Reading or pass
+of the university diagnostic examinations in English and Reading or pass the appropriate

 Transfer students who have earned an associate's degree (A.A. degree or A.S. degree)